The koalas shape is similar to the wombat which is its closest living relative, but the koala has longer limbs.

 Koalas can vary in size and colour depending on where they live in Australia.
 Koalas that live in the southern areas are larger and have thicker grey fur while the ones that live in the northern areas are smaller and have brown fur.

-Koalas are found in southeastern and eastern Australia in Queensland, New South Wales, Victoria and South Australia.
+Koalas are found in southeastern and eastern Australia throughout the states of Queensland, New South Wales, Victoria and South Australia.

-Their habitats are scrubland eucalyptus forests and low woodlands inland.
+Their habitats are scrubland eucalyptus forests and low woodlands.

-Although the conservation status of the koala is low risk there is some concern for them as habitat loss is becoming more common as well as the impacts of urbanisation.
+The koala is a species of much concern as habitat loss is becoming more common as well as the impacts of urbanisation.
 As the population moves outward and along the coasts some koalas are affected by dog attacks and traffic accidents.
 The koalas need large areas of connected forest to live in and some of these areas are being taken over by agriculture or residential developments.

 At birth the joey is very small, about the size of a large jelly bean, and weighs between .4 to 1 gm (.015 to .035 ounces).
 When the joey is born they can’t see or hear but they are quite strong.